On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra

-We conjecture that these two spaces are in fact isomorphic.
+We speculate that these two spaces are in fact isomorphic.

-In using this type of definition for $\lie{lkv}$, we are following the analogous situation of the well-known double shuffle Lie algebra $\lie{ds}$ and the associated linearized double shuffle space $\lie{ls}$ studied in many articles (cf.~for example \cite{Br}).
-The bigraded linearized space $\lie{ls}$ is defined as the set of Lie polynomials $f\in \lie{lie}_2$ of weight $n\ge 3$ such that the polynomial $f_yy$, rewritten in the variables $y_i=x^{n-1}y$ for $n\ge 1$, is an element of the free Lie algebra on the $y_i$.
-One also adds the extra assumption that if $f$ is of depth 1, then it is of odd weight, an assumption which is not needed for $\lie{lkv}$ as it follows from the push-invariance condition in the definition.
+In using this type of definition for $\lie{lkrv}$, we are following the analogous situation of the well-known double shuffle Lie algebra $\lie{ds}$ and the associated {linearized double shuffle space} $\lie{ls}$. \footnote{It is shown in \cite{M} that it is also isomorphic to the linear dual of Goncharov's dihedral Lie coalgebra \cite{G1}. } \begin{defn}[$\!\!$\cite{Br}] The {\it linearized double shuffle Lie algebra} $\lie{ls}$ is the bigraded linear space, actually shown to be bigraded Lie algebra under the bracket \eqref{Poisson}, defined as the set of Lie polynomials $f\in \lie{lie}_2$ of weight $n\ge 3$ such that the polynomial $f_yy$, rewritten in the variables $y_n=x^{n-1}y$ for $n\ge 1$, is an element of the free Lie algebra on the $y_i$.
+One also adds the extra assumption that if $f$ is of depth 1, then it is of odd weight. \end{defn} The above additional assumption is not needed for $\lie{lkrv}$ as it follows from the push-invariance condition in the definition.
 By its very construction, there is an injective Lie algebra homomorphism

-and it is conjectured that these two spaces are isomorphic, but like for $\lie{lkv}$, this is still an open question.
+and it is speculated that these two spaces are isomorphic, but like for $\lie{lkrv}$, this is still an open question.

 The injective Lie algebra morphism (\ref{triangle}) from $\lie{ds}$ to $\lie{krv}$ yields a corresponding bigraded injective map: